Syed Mahmud: Early life

-Syed Mahmud was born in the village of India.
+Syed Mahmud was born in Syedpur Bhitari, Ghazipur district of India.
 He was educated at the Aligarh Muslim University.
-During his time at the University, Mahmud became involved in student political activities and attended the 1905 session of the Indian National Congress, the largest Indian nationalist organisation in what was then British-ruled India.
+During his time at the university, Mahmud became involved in student political activities and attended the 1905 session of the Indian National Congress, the largest Indian nationalist organisation in what was then British-ruled India.
 Along with fellow student and later political leader, Dr. Saifuddin Kitchlew, Mahmud was amongst the Muslim students who opposed the pro-British loyalties of the All India Muslim League and were drawn more to the nationalist Congress.
 After being expelled from Aligarh for his political activities, Mahmud travelled to England and studied law at Cambridge University before going on to study at Lincoln's Inn to become a barrister.
 In 1909, in London he came in contact with Mahatma Gandhi and J.L.
 Nehru.
 In 1912, he obtained Ph.D. from Germany and came back to India, and from 1913 he started his legal profession in Patna under the able guidance of Mazharul Haq.
 In 1915, he married Mazharul Haq's niece.
 After practising law for a few years, he was soon drawn into the strengthening movement for India's independence.